edgeflip/edgeflip/README.md

 Dynamo
 ------
 Set the config option `dynamo.engine` to either `mock` (default) or `aws`.
-The later requires AWS keys to be set up. *If you are testing against AWS*, set the `dynamo.prefix` to a unique value to avoid stepping on existing tables!
+The latter requires AWS keys to be set up. *If you are testing against AWS*, set the `dynamo.prefix` to a unique value to avoid stepping on existing tables!

-To run a local mock dynamo server, install  [FakeDynamo](https://github.com/ananthakumaran/fake_dynamo): `gem install fake_dynamo --version 0.2.3`.
+To run a local mock dynamo server, install [FakeDynamo](https://github.com/ananthakumaran/fake_dynamo); (note, this is handled automatically by the build task in development mode -- see `fab -d build.dependencies`).
 Then run `fake_dynamo -d /path/to/your/checkout/fake_dynamo.fdb`.

 Set up & create tables.
 This can be quite slow on live AWS: